jerbaroo/database-generic/README.md

 data Person = Person { age :: !Int64, name :: !String, ownsDog :: !(Maybe Bool) }
   deriving (Generic, PrimaryKey "name")
 ```

-Since `Person` meets all of the critera, a few type classes will be
-automatically derived for `Person` via `Generic`:
-- `HasDbColumns Person`: to provide a database schema
-- `HasEntityName Person`: to provide a database schema
-- `FromDbValues Person`: to convert from database values
-- `ToDbValues Person`: to convert to database values

 ### HasDbColumns